biya-coin/biyaliquid-docs/.gitbook/infra/validator-testnet/README.md

 {% hint style="warning" %}
 **The output will contain a mnemonic phrase that represents your key in plain text.
 Make sure to save this phrase as a backup of your key, since without a key you will not be able to control your validator.
 The phrase is better be backed up on physical paper, storing it in cloud storage may compromise your validator later.**

-Remember the address starting from `biya`, this is going to be your Biyachain Chain Validator Account address.
+Remember the address starting from `biya`, this is going to be your Biya Chain Chain Validator Account address.
 {% endhint %}

 ### Step 2: Obtain BIYA

-In order to proceed with the next step, you will have to obtain some BIYA on Biyachain.
+In order to proceed with the next step, you will have to obtain some BIYA on Biya Chain.

 You can request funds from the [Testnet Faucet](https://faucet.biyachain.network/).